 Reimbursement for out-of-pocket travel expenses above and beyond “normal” if roadways are closed due to these disasters

 For all SBCC students and employees, we can offer to reimburse you for your direct transportation (by ferry or train or the actual cost of gasoline) for as long as it is necessary (until the re-opening of roadways).
 We have created a simple form for this purpose, and you will find it at the top of this page.

 Below you will find the websites for the various alternatives:

 • Island Packers: http://islandpackers.com/ventura-santa-barbara-emergency-shuttle-information-page/

-For all SBCC employees who are traveling from south/east of the Montecito road closures in order to work at SBCC, we can offer to reimburse you for your additional lodging expenses for as long as it is necessary (until the re-opening of the 101 or an alternate route through Montecito).
-We appreciate how generous SBCC employees are in offering places to stay to their co-workers, but if you find yourself in need of lodging that you must pay for, the Foundation can offer up to $50/night.
-Please save receipts and use the attached form for employees that is also provided above.
+For all SBCC employees and students, we can offer to reimburse you for your additional lodging expenses for as long as it is necessary (until evacuations are lifted, or the re-opening of roadways).
+We appreciate how generous SBCC employees and students are in offering their places to stay, but if you find yourself in need of lodging that you must pay for, the Foundation can offer up to $50/night.
+Please save receipts and use the form at the top of this page to submit for reimbursement.

 Please don’t hesitate to reach out and let us know how else we might be able to help.